HONOR GUARD HANDBOOK AND GUIDELINES

 Posting/Retrieving Colors

-The Color Guard will Fall In at parade rest until they are directed by the command Color Guard, Colors Post.
-The Color Guard Sergeant will call, Color Guard, Attention (flag bearers bring staffs to the carry position, guards come to right shoulder arms) and Color Guard, Forward, March.
-The team will march to the place where the flags will be posted and come to mark time and by command or silently turn in place to face the stands.
-Mark time until the Color Guard Sergeant calls Color Guard, Halt.
+The Color Guard will Fall In at parade rest.
+The Color Guard Sergeant will call, Colors_-Attention (flag bearers bring staffs to the “carry position“, guards come to port arms or right shoulder arms) and Colors_ Forward-March.
+The team will march to the place where the flags will be posted and come to mark time and as needed by command or silently turn in place to face the stands.
+Mark time until the Color Guard Sergeant calls Colors_-Halt.
 At the command Post, the flags are placed in their respective stands.
-(U.S. flag to the left as viewed) Both flag bearers will face the flags and take 1 step back into formation and the Color Guard Sergeant calls Present Arms.
+(U.S. flag to the left as viewed) Flag bearers will face the flags and take 1 step back into formation and the Color Guard Sergeant calls Present-Arms.
 The Color Guard will hold the salute through the playing of the National Anthem or other patriotic song.
-After the song, or not, the Color Guard Sergeant calls Order Arms (guards return to right shoulder).
-Facing commands as needed and Color Guard, Forward, March.
+After the song, or not, the Color Guard Sergeant calls Order-Arms (guards return to port arms or right shoulder arms).
+Facing commands as needed and Colors_- Forward-March.

 For additional information regarding U. S. Flag protocol see the attached Title 4 USC.